Prad am Stilfser Joch

-Prad am Stilfser Joch ([praˑt am ˈʃtɪlfsɐ jɔx]; Prato allo Stelvio [ˈpraːto ˈallo ˈstɛlvjo]), often abbreviated to Prad, is a comune (municipality) in South Tyrol in northern Italy, located about 60 km west of the city of Bolzano, on the border with Switzerland, and near the Stelvio Pass.
+Prad am Stilfser Joch ([praˑt am ˈʃtɪlfsɐ jɔx]; Prato allo Stelvio [ˈpraːto ˈallo ˈstɛlvjo]), often abbreviated to Prad, is a comune (municipality) and a village in South Tyrol in northern Italy, located about 60 km west of the city of Bolzano, on the border with Switzerland, and near the Stelvio Pass.

 Geography

 As of 31 December 2015, it had a population of 3,474 and an area of 51.4 km2.

-The municipality of Prad contains the frazione (subdivision) Lichtenberg (Montechiaro).
+The municipality contains the frazione (subdivision) Lichtenberg (Montechiaro).

 Prad borders the following municipalities: Glurns, Laas, Schluderns, Stilfs, Taufers im Münstertal and Müstair (Switzerland).